stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-A `Viewport` is a local type that aggregates the viewport rectangle and near/far rendering depths:
+A `Viewport` is a local type that composes a viewport rectangle and near/far rendering depths:

 ```java
 private record Viewport(Rectangle rect, Percentile min, Percentile max)